openedx/edx-platform/doc/overview.md

   - ajax calls go to `module_render.py:modx_dispatch()`, which passes it to the module's `handle_ajax()` function, and then updates the grade and state if they changed.

+  - [This diagram](https://github.com/MITx/mitx/wiki/MITx-Architecture) visually shows how the clients communicate with problems + modules.

+- See `lms/urls.py` for the wirings of urls to views.

 - Tracking: there is support for basic tracking of client-side events in `lms/djangoapps/track`.

 ### Other modules